-Cash and Cash equivalentand Deposits with Banks are neither past due nor impaired.
+Cash and Cash equivalents, other Investment, Loans and other financial assets are neither past due nor impaired.
 Management is of view that these financial assets are considered good and 12 months ECL is not provided.

-• Liquidity risk
+Liquidity risk

-Enquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
+Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.